-- 54. After assuming office on January 20, 2025, President Trump issued Executive Order 14158 entitled "Establishing and Implementing the President's 'Department of Government Efficiency,'" (the "DOGE EO").
-Section one of the DOGE EO states that its purpose is to "establish[] the Department of Government Efficiency to implement the President's DOGE Agenda, by modernizing Federal technology and software to maximize governmental efficiency and productivity." - 55.
+- 53. After assuming office on January 20, 2025, President Trump issued Executive Order 14158 entitled "Establishing and Implementing the President's 'Department of Government Efficiency,'" (the "DOGE EO").
+Section one of the DOGE EO states that its purpose is to "establish[] the Department of Government Efficiency to implement the President's DOGE Agenda, by modernizing Federal technology and software to maximize governmental efficiency and productivity." - 54.
 The DOGE EO further establishes an Administrator reporting to the White House Chief of Staff, and establishes the "U.S. DOGE Service Temporary Organization," ("DOGE TO") headed by the Administrator.
-DOGE EO, Section 3(b). - 56.
-On February 11, 2025, President Trump issued Executive Order 14210 that lays out DOGE's role in "eliminating waste, bloat, and insularity" and its mandate to work with agency heads to create and implement hiring plans, including anointing DOGE with the power to decide which vacancies should be filled.
-The DOGE TO Administrator is obligated to "submit a report to the President regarding implementation of this order, including a recommendation as to whether any of its provisions should be extended, modified, or terminated." - 57.
-The White House publicly announced that Amy Gleason is the Acting Administrator of DOGE and/or DOGE TO.2
+DOGE EO, Section 3(b). - DOGE's role in "eliminating waste, bloat, and insularity" and its mandate to work with agency heads to create and implement hiring plans, including anointing DOGE with the power to decide which vacancies should be filled.
+The DOGE TO Administrator is obligated to "submit a report to the President regarding implementation of this order, including a recommendation as to whether any of its provisions should be extended, modified, or terminated." - 56.
+The White House publicly announced that Amy Gleason is the Acting Administrator of DOGE and/or DOGE TO.